 Amongst fire-support systems, priority is given to more compact ones, lighter, designed for a single-shooter handling.
 Thus, trust goes to light machine guns, with the Zastava M84 7.62×54 R models and Belgian FN Minimi Para versions, with a telescopic stock and in 5.56, from FN Herstal, being used at the brigade.

-Amongst the systems being used for precision shooting, the primary in use are the Finish Sako TRG series, in 21, 22 and 42 models, chambered for .308 Winchester (the 21 and 22 models), as well as .338 Lapua Magnum (the 42 models), usually fitted with the Schmidt & Bender Police Marksman II optics.
+Amongst the systems being used for precision shooting, the primary in use are the Finish Sako TRG series, in 21, 22 and 42 models, chambered in .308 Winchester (the 21 and 22 models), as well as .338 Lapua Magnum (the 42 models), usually fitted with the Schmidt & Bender Police Marksman II optics.